WomenPlusPlus/deploy-impact-21-kona-b/backend/readme.md

 Unlike SQL, CSV files have no restricted structure which makes it more prone to crash the backend/frontend with any small changes.
 It is also tricky to add/update/delete the CSV files using APIs since it will not be easy to ensure the APIs are called by the authorized team.
 Therefore, we chose to not add such features, to avoid adding misleading data to the data we have.

 - Some strings, such as URLs, are malformed when displayed on the frontend and need some cleaning/default values.
-This issue should've been compromised with the frontend since strings can be displayed in different formats on different platforms.
+This issue should be compromised with the frontend and the data source since strings can be displayed in different formats on different platforms.
 - It is not possible to design a conditional quiz logic with the current implementation.
 This means that the questions that appear to the user will be independant of each other.
 It will be nice to have a logic that gives the user more relevant answers to choose from based on their previous answers in the future.
 ## Future Development